wasp-lang/wasp/README.md

 Wasp (**W**eb **A**pplication **Sp**ecification Language) is an extensible [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) (domain-specific language) for building modern web apps with less code.

-This means that concepts such as *app*, *page*, *user*, *login*, *frontend*, *production*, etc. are baked into the language, bringing a new level of expressiveness and allowing you to get more work done with fewer lines of code.
+Concepts such as *app*, *page*, *user*, *login*, *frontend*, *production*, etc. are baked into the language, bringing a new level of expressiveness and allowing you to get more work done with fewer lines of code.

 ```js
 // todoApp.wasp: